 Number of sold units that provide the desired profit = Desired profit / Contribution margin per unit + Break-even point measured in units.

 This is a step further from the base calculations, but having done the math on BEP beforehand, you can easily move on to more complex estimates.
+We use the formulas for number of units, revenue, margin, and markup in our break-even calculator which conveniently computes them for you.

 How to calculate the break-even point?

 The break-even point is an extremely important starting goal to work towards.
-No matter whether you are a business owner, accountant, entrepreneur or even a marketing specialist – you will often come across this metric, which is why our online break-even calculator is so handy.
+No matter whether you are a business owner, accountant, entrepreneur or even a marketing specialist – you will often come across this metric, which is why our online calculator is so handy.

 However, it might be too complicated to do the calculation, so you can spare yourself some time and efforts by using this Break-even Calculator.
 All you need to do is provide information about your fixed costs, and your cost and revenue per unit.
 To make the analysis even more precise, you can input how many units you expect to sell per month.